Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Experiments

 \subsubsection{Datasets}

 We conducted experiments on four real-world datasets, including three public datasets (MovieLens\footnote{https://grouplens.org/datasets/movielens/}, MIND\footnote{https://msnews.github.io/}, Last-FM\footnote{https://grouplens.org/datasets/hetrec-2011/}), and one industrial dataset (Fund).
 The statistics for these datasets are presented in Table \ref{dataset}.
 These datasets cover a wide range of application scenarios.
 Specifically, MovieLens is a well-established benchmark that collects movie ratings provided by users.
 MIND is a large-scale news recommendation dataset constructed from user click logs on Microsoft News.
 Last-FM is a well-known music recommendation dataset that includes user listening history and artist tags.
 The Fund dataset is sampled from the data of a large-scale online financial platform aiming to recommend funds for users.
 We adopt the similar setting as numerous previous studies \cite{xie2022contrastive,he2020lightgcn}, filtering out items and users with fewer than five interaction records.
 For each dataset, we randomly select 80\% of each user's historical interactions to form the training set, while the remaining 20\% constitute the test set, following \cite{he2020lightgcn}.
-From the training set, we further randomly select 10\% of the interactions to create a validation set for tuning hyperparameters.
 Each observed user-item interaction is considered a positive instance, and we apply a negative sampling strategy by pairing it with one negative item that the user has not interacted with.